 A paraglider should always be dry when packed, but this is particularly important after the last flight of the season.
 But even a completely dry wing should still be stored open in a dry, clean and dark place.
 If you do not have room for such winter storage we recommend you open all compression straps on the bag as much as possible and leave the bag lid off so that air can circulate around the packed canopy.
-Make sure no mice or cats make their sleeping quarters in you wing, and keep it well distant from solvents and acids.
-Petrol and other petrochemicals is especially abrasive for nylon and will dissolve the cloth if allowed near.
-The long-term storage temperature should remain approximately constant between 10 and 25 degrees Celsius, and the relative humidity between 50 and 75%.
-Do not expose your UP Summit XC2 to extreme heat (storing it the boot of a car parked in the sun).
+Make sure no mice or cats make their sleeping quarters in your wing, and keep it well distant from solvents and acids.
+Petrol and other petrochemicals are especially abrasive for nylon and will dissolve the cloth if allowed near.

+The storage temperature should be between 10 and 25 degrees Celsius, and the relative humidity between 50 and 75%.

+Do not expose your UP Trango XC2 to extreme heat (storing it the boot of a car parked in the sun).
 The heat may cause moisture to be pressed through the fabric, thereby damaging the coating.
 High temperatures in combination with moisture are a particularly volatile mix that will accelerate the hydrolysis process where the fibres and the coating are decomposed.
-The chemical composition of the canopy material may begin to change from temperatures as low as 60° Celsius!